CSE232-MSU/CSE232/setup/setup-macos.md

 </div>

 {:start="11"}
 11. The terminal is where you compile your C++ source code.
 Most labs will have short sections dedicated to learning more about the terminal, as you'll need to be comfortable with it for future classes.
-To compile our helloworld.cpp program, type the following command into the terminal:
+Save your helloworld.cpp file if you haven't already (CMD + S), and in order to compile our lovely program, type the following command into the terminal:

 ```bash
 g++ helloworld.cpp -Wall -std=c++17